komrade-systems/synology-runzero-docker/readme.md

 PREREQUISITES
 - Synology NAS using DSM 7
 - Docker
-- Knowledge on how to set firewall settings on your Synology.
+- Knowledge on how to set firewall settings and ports on your Synology.

 TESTED ON
 - DS220+